-All pregnancies and outcomes of pregnancy should be reported to AstraZeneca during the course of the study and within 28 days of the last dose of AZD9291.
+All pregnancies and outcomes of pregnancy should be reported to AstraZeneca during the course of the study (including the continued access) and within 6 weeks of the last dose of AZD9291.

 6.6.1 Maternal exposure

 If a subject becomes pregnant during the course of the study investigational product should be discontinued immediately.